 166. From the responses, it is clear that the community would prefer to see smaller scale developments of less than 10 homes and infilling rather than medium or even large estates as people generally feel these tend to lead to better integration and have a smaller impact on school places, roads and visually.
-However, TWBC's SLP1 is proposing three larger sites of 80-150 each.
+However, TWBC's SLP is proposing three larger sites of totalling 230 to 290 dwellings.
 TWBC considers this a strategic policy and as such the HNP should be in general conformity with this.
 However, in line with the aspirations expressed in the Questionnaire, a policy allowing for small windfall sites is described below.

-Policy 6.2 Windfall residential development
+Policy 6.2 Windfall residential development outside the Limits to Development

-Small scale windfall residential development (up to 10 homes) will be positively considered subject to the following criteria:
+Small scale windfall residential development (up to 10 homes) will be positively considered: